dayanagt.ux@gmail.com

 Results

-Work and performance data were fragmented across multiple tools, making it difficult for teams and managers to get a clear, real-time view of progress.
+Work and performance data were scattered across multiple tools, forcing teams and managers to context‑switch and manually correlate information.
+This created:

-Existing tools prioritized features over clarity, creating cognitive overload and reducing adoption across teams.
+Tools that prioritized features over clarity, leading to cognitive overload and poor adoption

 Defining the Problem